Date of last update: March 2025

 J.P.
 Morgan will continue to accept Swift MT210 messages in account locations where those messages are accepted today.
 From March 2023, J.P.
 Morgan will also accept camt.057 messages instead of MT210 messages in those account locations; however, note only single camt.057 messages will be accepted and not multiple advices within the same message.

-Whilst the camt.058 - Notification to Receive Cancellation Advice, replacing the MT292 is being introduced by CBPR+ in the November 2023 release JP Morgan will only start support from November 2024.
+Whilst the camt.058 - Notification to Receive Cancellation Advice, replacing the MT292 was introduced by CBPR+ in the November 2023 release JP Morgan started support from November 2024.
 Until such time we ask that clients continue to send the MT292 when wanting to cancel an ATR / Notice to Receive (MT210 / camt.057).
-We will continue to provide updates to confirm when support of the camt.058 will start.

 NON-Swift Clients & Swift Corporate Members